-Investors who partner with builders to construct modest single-family rentals tailored to older adults will profit as more baby boomers seek to right-size their living accommodates.
-Builders and investors can fill an important and growing niche by making homes safer for older adults who are capable of living alone.
+Investors who partner with builders to construct modest single-family rentals tailored to older adults can profit as more baby boomers seek to right-size their living accommodates.
+Builders and investors have the opportunity to fill an important and growing niche by making homes safer for older adults who are capable of living alone.

 Investors looking to tap into this market can partner with a builder during the construction phase or seek SFR properties with features that will appeal to seniors.
 For instance, homes with wide hallways can accommodate walkers and wall-to-wall carpeting can help reduce the risk of falls caused by tripping over area rugs.
 Make sure there is plenty of bright LED lighting.
 Add shower bars to reduce the risk of falls in the bathroom.
 If you are retrofitting a home to rent to seniors, you can design safety features into the remodeling plans.

 Middle-income seniors have fewer options, and are seeking affordable housing solutions that are in short supply.
-Provide this demographic with affordable, comfortable SFRs in safe neighborhoods and you’ll enjoy consistent rental income with a low vacancy rate for years to come.
+Provide this demographic with affordable, comfortable SFRs in safe neighborhoods, and you can enjoy consistent rental income with a low vacancy rate for years to come.

 Retrofit an SFR for Older Adults with Fast Funding from 5arch: Borrow Better today!